alexcnsf/MasteryCards/README.md

 Next you open the Anki2 application and press **Import Files**, then navigate to and select the **flashcards.tsv** file in your finder.
 This will create a new pop up window, here make sure there are only two columns in the **File** section and then press **Import** in the top right corner.
 After this it will go to a new Overview and Details page and you can close the window, returning you to the Anki2 application.

-Now are reading to select the **Default** deck you just imported and start studying!
+Now you are ready to select the **Default** deck and start studying!

 ## Key features In-depth

 **1. Prompt to collect accurate and general flashcards from the content in structured format**

-After a lot of fine tuning I used a prompt that provided me with flashcards that were general enough to cover full probability topics not just textbook specific examples while also creating enough flashcards on the subject.
-It insits upon a strict:
+After a lot of fine tuning I used a prompt that provided me with flashcards that were general enough to cover full probability topics (not just textbook specific examples) while also creating enough flashcards on the subject.
+It also insits upon a strict format for the responses to abide by so I can accurately parse the output, seen here:

 ```
 ### BEGIN ENTRY ###